 What is EPC in Affiliate Marketing

-If there’s one metric that separates data-driven affiliates from those who fly blind, it’s EPC.
-Earnings Per Click tells you exactly how much money each visitor you send to an offer is worth — and it’s the single fastest way to compare the profitability of completely different campaigns.
+Looking for the true EPC meaning in affiliate marketing?
+EPC stands for Earnings Per Click, and it tells you exactly how much money each visitor you send to an offer is worth — and it’s the single fastest way to compare the profitability of completely different campaigns.

 This article breaks down what EPC is, how to calculate it, why it matters, and the mistakes that cause affiliates to misread it.